GenericMappingTools/gmt/doc_modern/rst/source/grdfilter.rst

 .. only:: not man

-    grdfilter - Filter a grid in the space (or time) domain
+    Filter a grid in the space (or time) domain

 Synopsis
 --------